Marriage customs in Africa: Ceremony and traditions

+West Africa

 The various marriage ceremonies performed in Africa begin with the initial introduction between the groom and bride.
 The Yoruba call this ‘Mo mi i mo e’ (know me and let me know you) while the Igbo call it ‘Ikutu aka n’ulo’ (Knock on the door).
 The family is typically involved within this process.
 Within many African communities, such as Nigerian ethnic groups, the engagement is where the traditional practices are performed.

 It consists of an elaborate ceremony with heavy involvement from both families.
 The families dress in traditional and often colourful attire.
 It is common for the families to choose a colour to abide to in their dress code.
 The ceremony is typically held at the Bride's house.
 It is here that payment from the groom's family to the bride's is made and wedding rings are exchanged.
 Traditional customs relevant to the specific community are performed during this engagement ceremony, while the more modern marital customs will be performed at the religious wedding ceremony.
 The wedding will consist of more modern marital customs relevant to the religion of the participants families.
 Examples of this include the exchange of marital vows and modern wedding attire being worn by the bride and groom.